Fully-funded 4-year DST CDT PhD studentship to start in October 2017:

-One or more PhD studentships and post-doctoral research associate positions on using nitrogen vacancy centres in diamond for magnetometry.
+Post-doctoral research associate positions on using single nitrogen vacancy centres in diamond or ensembles for magnetometry.

 Available until recently: